 - Phone: +44(0)113 343 5263

 - Location: School of Fine Art, History of Art and Cultural Studies, University Road

-Gail initiated the project Aesthetic Form & Uneven Modernities with colleagues from Universidade de Sao Paulo and Birkbeck, and belongs to Centro de estudos Desmanche e Formacao de Sistemas Simbolicos at USP (DESFORMAS; https://desformas.org).
-She is an active member of the research collective for the Institute of Historical Research seminar Marxism in Culture (Institute of Historical Research, School of Advanced Study, University of London; http://www.history.ac.uk/events/seminar/marxism-culture).
+I am co-founder of the centre for Critical Materialist Studies.
+I initiated the project Aesthetic Form and Uneven Modernities with colleagues from Universidade de Sao Paulo and Birkbeck, and I belong to Centro de estudos Desmanche e Formacao de Sistemas Simbolicos at USP (DESFORMAS).
+I am an active member of the research collective for the Institute of Historical Research seminar Marxism in Culture (Institute of Historical Research, School of Advanced Study, University of London).

 - BA (Hons) Fine Art

 - critical and theoretical debates in modern and recent art

 - contemporary critique of capitalism in art, photography and video

 - transformations from high modernist to post-conceptual problematics

 - social methodologies of art historiography and philosophical aesthetics